bradlucas/ads-txt-crawler/README.md

 A implementation of a crawler for Ads.txt files written in Clojure.

+## Background

+IAB Tech Lab has released a specification for Ads.txt files.
+See [https://iabtechlab.com/ads-txt/](https://iabtechlab.com/ads-txt/).

+Along with the specification they have released a reference crawler written in Python.
+The repo for that project is [https://github.com/InteractiveAdvertisingBureau/adstxtcrawler](https://github.com/InteractiveAdvertisingBureau/adstxtcrawler).

 ## Building

 Build the project with the `lein uberjar` command.